surniaulula/wpsso/readme.txt

 Official announcement: N/A

-Please note: This latest release includes many core filter name changes -- **if you use additional WPSSO extensions, please make sure you update these as well**.
+Please note: This latest release includes many core filter and variable name changes -- **if you use additional WPSSO extensions, PLEASE MAKE SURE YOU UPDATE THESE AS WELL**.

 * *New Features*
 	* None